-Please mark everything with the camper’s name.
+Please label everything with the camper’s name.
 We really mean this.
-Last year, people misplaced items as important as drum cases since many look exactly the same.
+Last year, people misplaced items as important as drum pads and drum cases since many look exactly the same.
 Please do not let this happen to you.
-Mark EVERYTHING with your child's name.
+Label EVERYTHING with your child's name.

 Clothespins or clips to hold your music onto your stand.
 We practice outside and it gets windy.

 Copies of all your camp music in a folder or binder.
 Please don't forget to print all your music!

 Appropriate footwear for marching - closed-toe shoes!
 Do not wear flip-flops, open-toe sandals, and other shoes that lack proper support.
 They can make one prone to injury and can also make marching rather difficult.

 Deodorant - please do not forget this - please

 Pillow and bedding - either a sleeping bag or a sheet and blanket since a sleeping bag can get hot

 Backpack to use during the day to keep belongings together